DaedalicEntertainment/lua-coding-conventions/README.md

 5.4. _Begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):_

     -- Right:
-    if isReady then
+    if IsReady() then

-    -- Wrong: Might more easily be confused with a function that actually makes the object ready. if ready then
+    -- Wrong: Getter might more easily be confused with a function that actually makes the object ready. if Ready() then

 5.5. _Don't use negative names for boolean variables._